 Opal Cutting and Polishing Opal Rough is not as Difficult as you Might Think

-Your first task is to search an opal for any hint of colour.
-Then, you use a wet grindstone to grind off the potch until you can see where the colour is going.
-When you’ve exposed enough colour, you can choose the top and bottom for your stone based on where you see the best colour contrasted against the background colour.
+Your first task is to search an opal for any hint of color.
+Then, you use a wet grindstone to grind off the potch until you can see where the color is going.
+When you’ve exposed enough color, you can choose the top and bottom for your stone based on where you see the best color contrasted against the background color.

 Many lapidaries will tell you to run the diamond blade slowly with opal.
 This is a big mistake.
 Opal is not a hard material like agate, for example.
 Opal slicing is best done either in water or with water passing over it at the speed achieved from an ordinary 1440 RPM, 1/4 H.P. motor with a 6″ pulley on the motor and a 1 & 1/2 pulley on the shaft.

 Opal cutting and polishing opal rough – final steps before polishing

 If you have a piece of opal jewelry that has become scratched or dull, just use the finer papers (700 or 800 grit) you can try to work the above process by hand by cutting small strips of the sandpaper and just rubbing them back and forth across the stone until the scratches are taken out.

 If you want to polish the gold or silver at the same time, use some metal polishing pastes.
 Most of these items can be purchased from the hardware store, with the exception of the oxides which may only be available at Lapidary supply stores or at workshops that polish gravestones.
 (Stonemasons) (Check in your yellow or pink pages on the telephone directory for locations.)

 *potch is unformed opal

 Go to to watch a video on how a professional does it, using the correct machinery.
 So as you can see by these few simple comments, the opal cutting and polishing of opal rough is not so difficult.
 Of course like all skills, it takes time to learn, and we can help you along the way. just leave a message on this blog page if you need some more directions.